Help us combat COVID-19 by suggesting healthier streets

 Air quality noticeably improved during the lockdown for people with respiratory conditions, including the infection rates and recovery times for those with COVID-19.
 Nitrogen dioxide (NO2) pollution fell by 31% across London due to 80% less driving and public transport use in the UK, along with lower industrial activity at the peak of the lockdown.

 Less driving during lockdown also made streets quieter and safer with more people choosing to walk and cycle and use their local shops and parks.
-With people being more aware of air and noise pollution, their health and the quality of life benefits of less driving.
+With people being more aware of air and noise pollution, their health and quality of life benefits from less driving.